- Updated: 6/2021

 - Admission to the Radiography program is competitive.
 Classes begin in fall.
 The approximate enrollment for each class is 20 students.

-- All candidates accepted into the program must attend summer orientation.
+- Admission to the Radiography program is competitive.
+Classes begin in fall.
+All candidates selected into the program must attend summer orientation.
 Students who cannot participate in summer orientation may forfeit their seat in the program.

 - Due to the extensive time requirements for classes, labs and clinical practice, the faculty strongly recommends that students work no more than 20 hours a week.